sorcerykid/finder/README.txt

 Just a few closing thoughts...

 I've taken great care to optimize the functions above as much as possible.
-But given that they are extending the CPP interface, they can only perform as well as the inputs provided.
+However, given that they are extending the CPP interface, they can only perform as well as the inputs provided.
 So the most restrictive searches are always preferable.

-As an added word of advice, if you'll be performing multiple searches on nodes using the same globs, then the output of minetest.search_registered_nodes( ) should be cached in your mod for efficiency.
-After all, the resulting node names will never change, so regenerating the list each time is unnecessary.
+Also keep in mind, if you need to perform multiple searches for the same node globs or entity globs, then be sure to cache the output of minetest.search_registered_nodes( ) or minetest.search_registered_entities( ) for efficiency.
+After all, the resulting node and and entity names won't change, so regenerating these lists every time is unnecessary.

-Unfortunately, such an optimization is not possible with entities due to the nature of the search algorithm (as entities are post-processed).
-Ideally, all of these functions may at some point be ported to CPP.

 Repository